otim22/lunchinator3000/README.md

 # Lunchinator3000
 A software application that answers the question “Where to for lunch?”
+Lunchinator3000 chooses a list of suggested restaurants from lunch group’s restaurant list, collects and tallies the votes, and then decides where you are go and to eat

 ## Project set up
 Assuming you have docker installed and running